 The BP0 bits provides feedback on the software protection status for the device.
 In addition, the BP0 bit can also be modified to change the state of the software protection to allow the entire memory array to be protected or unprotected.
 When the BP0 bit is in the logical "0" state, then the entire memory array is unprotected.
-When the BP0 bit is in the logical "1" state, then the entire memory array is protected against program and erase operations.
+When the BP0 bit is in the logical "1" state, then the entire memory array and erase operations.